Buzz Schneider

-Amateur career
+College career

 Schneider is from Croatian ancestry.
 His nickname "Buzz" comes from his grandmother calling him the Croatian word for "brother" when he was a baby, which sounds like "buzz."
 He grew up in Babbitt, Minnesota, where he played hockey, baseball and football at Babbitt High School.

-After attending the University of Minnesota, where he played on the Golden Gophers under Herb Brooks and won the 1974 NCAA Hockey Championship, Schneider was drafted 98th overall in the 1974 NHL amateur draft by the Pittsburgh Penguins and 73rd overall in the 1974 WHA Amateur Draft by the Minnesota Fighting Saints.
+After attending the University of Minnesota, where he played on the Golden Gophers under Herb Brooks and won the 1974 NCAA Hockey Championship, Schneider was drafted 98th overall in the 1974 NHL amateur draft by the Pittsburgh Penguins and 73rd overall in the 1974 WHA amateur draft by the Minnesota Fighting Saints.

-International and professional career
+International and later career

 Schneider played for the United States national team from 1974–76 at the 1974, 1975 and 1976 Ice Hockey World Championships, as well as the 1976 Olympic team) before turning professional.
 He played in a variety of minor leagues before playing four games for the Birmingham Bulls of the World Hockey Association (WHA) during the 1976-77 season.
 After the end of the WHA season, he returned to play for the US national team at the 1977 World Ice Hockey Championships tournament in Vienna.
-Schneider returned to the minor leagues in 1977-78.
-He played two seasons in the International Hockey League (IHL) before regaining his amateur status to play in the 1980 Olympics.
+Schneider returned to the minor leagues in 1977–78.
+He played two seasons in the International Hockey League (IHL) before getting back to the national team in 1979 to prepare for the 1980 Olympics.

-During the 1979–80 season, the left wing played 62 games for the national team scoring 27 goals.
+During the 1979–80 season, Schneider played 62 games for the national team scoring 27 goals.
 During the Miracle on Ice run in the Olympics, he scored five goals and notched three assists in seven games en route to the gold medal.
 Schneider played on the Olympic team's top-scoring "Iron Rangers" or "Conehead" line with John Harrington and Mark Pavelich.

 After the Olympics he played in Bern, Switzerland, until 1983.
-Schneider returned to the US national hockey team for the 1982 Ice Hockey World Championships tournament in Helsinki.
+Schneider returned to the U.S. national hockey team for the 1982 Ice Hockey World Championships tournament in Helsinki.

 Post-playing career

 After retiring from the game in 1983, Schneider returned to Minneapolis and worked as a sales executive for a semi-trailer company.
 He quit his job in 2001 to gain a commercial real estate license.

-Schneider was inducted into the United States Hockey Hall of Fame in 2003 as member of the 1980 Olympic team.
+Schneider was inducted into the United States Hockey Hall of Fame in 2003 as a member of the 1980 Olympic team.
 He has two sons, Billy and Neal.
 He is now the coordinator of the Turkey men's national ice hockey team.